microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 ##  What can I do if a dataset is not yet supported for my tenant?

-For datasets like OneDrive/SharePoint and Viva Insights, make sure that you meet the criteria described in [Datasets, regions, and sinks](/graph/data-connect-datasets#datasets).
+For preview datasets, make sure that you meet the criteria described in [Datasets, regions, and sinks](/graph/data-connect-datasets#datasets).
 These datasets are only available to customers who have opted in for them explicitly.

-For questions, contact the [Microsoft Graph Data Connect team](mailto:dataconnect@microsoft.com).
+For questions, please create a new Azure Support request with the details in the section above.

 ## What scenarios is Microsoft Graph Data Connect best for?